CloudLabs-MOC/dp-203-azure-data-engineer/Instructions/Labs/lab19-intro.md

     ![](./images/g1.png)

 1. To get the lab environment details, you can select the **Environment Details** tab.
 Additionally, the credentials will also be emailed to your email address provided during registration.
 You can also open the Lab Guide on separate and full window by selecting the **Split Window** from the lower right corner.
-Also, you can start, stop, and restart virtual machines from the **Resources** tab.

    ![](./images/g2.png)

-1. You can start,stop and restart Virtual machines from the Resources tab
+1. You can start,stop and restart Virtual machines from the **Resources** tab

    ![](./images/g3.png)